cooperreid-optimizely/optimizely-jsclient-manager/README.md

 ```

 ### user
 Set the user's UUID and attributes.
-These values will automatically be used when calling all wrapper methods below.
+These values will automatically be sent to Optimizely when calling all wrapper methods.
 ```javascript
 optlyClientManager.user('cp_reid', {'tier': 'gold'});
 ```